takezoj/landed-legal/privacy-policy.md

 ## 9. Changes to this policy

-If this policy changes in a meaningful way, we'll update the "Last updated" date above and, while the app is in small-group testing, let you know directly.
+If this policy changes in a meaningful way, we'll update the "Last updated" date above and make a reasonable effort to notify you, such as through an in-app notice.

 ## 10. Contact